 Our students pay for their costs through a variety of funding sources, including federal loan and grant programs, institutional payment plans, Veterans Administration and other military funding and grants, private and institutional scholarships and cash payments.
 Cash receipts from government-related sources are typically received during the current academic term.
 Students who have not applied for any type of financial aid generally set up a payment plan with the institution and make payments on a monthly basis as per the terms of the payment plan.
 A student receivable balance is written off when deemed uncollectable, which is typically once a student is out of school and there has been no payment activity on the account for 150 days.
-If, however, the student does remit a payment during this time period, the 150-day policy for write-off starts again until the students either (1) continues making payments or (2) the student does not make any additional payments and is then subsequently written off after 150 days.
+If, however, the student does remit a payment during this time period, the 150-day policy for write-off starts again until either (1) the student continues making payments, or (2) the student does not make any additional payments after which the student receivable balance is written off after 150 days.